nurudd/laravel_role_permission_chat/README.md

 php artisan serve
 ```

-Since, there is any problem to seeder, Please import the .sql file directly - https://github.com/ManiruzzamanAkash/laravel-role/blob/master/database/sql/laravel_role.sql

 So, You've got the project of Laravel Role & Permission Management on your http://localhost:8000

 ## How it works